software-strijders/Aviation/README.md

 Integration tests are done with [Postman](https://www.postman.com/).
 We've setup an environment to run all of our integration tests, this way our requests will always be up to date for everyone.

 For each request we will add an appropriate test script.
 These tests are written in Javascript with access to Postman specific functions, that help with testing certain conditions (checking for HTTP codes, etc.).

+### Postman Collections
+To get around Postman's limitations of a maximum amount of requests (25), we export our collection **per** iteration.
+Not only do we export the Postman collection, we also export the (succesfull) Postman test run.

+These files are located [here](postman/).